RaoufEbrahimi/RaoufEbrahimi/README.md

 ## Goals and Aspirations
 - Aim to contribute to the advancement of software development through research and innovation.
-- Aspire to pursue a Master education in Computer Science with a focus on software engineering.
+- Aspire to pursue a Master/PhD education in Computer Science with a focus on software engineering.

 ## Contact Information
 - Email: R.Ibrahiminasab[at]gmail.com